sharlq/React_Ecommerce/README.md

  practiced react ,react-router-dom , react-hook-form
  to utilise APIs and to use a chain of APIs where each one depends on the previous API
  to use commercejs and stripe
+ to use the documentation and API references of a website or service in my projects